-Karl has an MBA from New York University and two bachelor of science degrees in Business Administration from The University of Arizona.
+Karl has an MBA from New York University and two Bachelor of Science degrees in Business Administration degrees from The University of Arizona.

 Susan was born and raised in Philly where she learned how to hustle.
 She attended Temple University for her Bachelors and Master degrees to become a high school teacher and college instructor.
 Throughout her career, she served the community as a teacher, nonprofit leader and volunteer.
 She is also a military spouse; her husband is an active duty service member in the United States Army.
 During her free time, she loves to travel, practice yoga and spoil her two dogs, Toshi and Penny.
 Susan is excited to be a part of the FourBlock team as a Salesforce Administrator where she can combine her passion for serving others and her Salesforce skill set.

 Lisa brings three decades of workforce and career development experience to the FourBlock community, including extensive experience executing successful veteran employment programs.
 Her passions lie in providing veterans with the critical self-advocacy skills they need to be successful and thrive in the civilian workforce, and training employers on military cultural competency.
 Lisa will focus her efforts on measuring the effectiveness of FourBlock’s signature Career Development Program.